LogavaniT/Linear_Algebra/README.md

-# Learn Linear Algebra – The coding way
+# Linear Algebra – The coding way